 TGaz Editor Modify the text in P68L6-9

-The Channel Measurement Feedback field is present in the Fine Timing Measurement frame if the frame is sent after an LOS Assessment ACK PPDU and optionally in response to an ISTA to RSTA angle of departure TRN field on an ACK frame.
-This field contains the channel measurement feedback (see 20).
+The Channel Measurement Feedback field is present in the Fine Timing Measurement frame if the frame is sent after a LOS Assessment ACK PPDU and optionally in response to an ISTA to RSTA angle of departure TRN field on an ACK frame or as part of Ranging response.
+This field contains the Channel Measurement Feedback element (see 9.4.2.136).

 TGaz Editor: Modify the text at P120L4-13 as follows

 In a Direction Measurement FTM pair that agreed on I2R AOD, the ISTA shall add a TRN field to the Ack frames in the exchanges specified by the Direction Measurement Density by setting the TRN_LEN to a non-zero value and PACKET_TYPE to 1.
 The RSTA shall set the Best AWV Id field in the Fine Timing Measurement frames sent to the ISTA following these Ack frames to the AWV Id or the Best Sector Index of the TRN field (if the ACK was an EDMG/DMG PPDU respectively).
-If the RSTA has set the AOD Channel Measurement Feedback subfield to 1 in the DMG Direction Measurement Capabilities field, it shall also append a Channel Measurement Feedback element to the Fine Timing Measurement frames sent to the ISTA following the reception of the Ack frames with PACKET-TYPE equal to TRN-T-PACKET or EDMG-PACKET-TYPE equal to EDMG-TRN-T-PACKET and TRN-LEN greater than 0 or EDMG-TRN-LEN greater than 0.
+If the RSTA has set the AOD Channel Measurement Feedback subfield to 1 in the DMG Direction Measurement Capabilities field, it shall also include a Channel Measurement Feedback field and a Channel Measurement Feedback Type in the Fine Timing Measurement frames sent to the ISTA following the reception of the Ack frames with PACKET-TYPE equal to TRN-T-PACKET or EDMG-PACKET-TYPE equal to EDMG-TRN-T-PACKET and TRN-LEN greater than 0 or EDMG-TRN-LEN greater than 0.

 BUG #2